About the artist:

 This prize winning metal work has been shown at the Santa Fe Museum of Fine Arts, the Sculpture & Objects of Fine Art (S.O.F.
 A.) in Chicago, The Craft Alliance in St. Louis, MO, "Taos InvitesTaos", a major exhibition that is the highlight of the Taos Fall ArtsFestival, the Millicent Rodgers Museum Annual Miniature show and the Tubac, AZ Festival of the Arts.

 Jeanne has taken traditional Spanish Colonial tin work into a unique contemporary realm for today's market.
 She has private collectors throughout the US, Europe and Asia.
-The main body of her work can be seen at Las Comadres Gallery in Taos, New Mexico where she resides.

 To My Customers